PixelOS-Lemonade/.github/profile/README.md

 ### Download
 We host releases on OneDrive.
 Grab them [here](https://github.com/PixelOS-Lemonade/release/releases/).

+If you cannot boot after flashing this ROM, you may need to download and flash [firmware](https://github.com/Wishmasterflo/Firmware_flasher?tab=readme-ov-file).
+Be sure to flash OOS 13.1+ one!

 ### Goal
 - Focus on stability.
 Introduce only minimized out-of-tree tweaks:
     - We revert libart strip commit [here](https://github.com/PixelOS-Lemonade/art/commit/e17c78dd37ed2464a3178af21d71d99268a2ba1c) to provide backward compability for some apps.
 This should not break existing apps.